 - Minimally invasive one-step procedure

 - Results in a pain-free hip joint with a high range of motion

 - Long-term success and favorable outcomes

 - Higher patient satisfaction

-If you would like to have additional information on treatment of hip problems such as cartilage defects or would like to learn more about AMIC of the hip, please contact the office of Dr. Okoroha, Hip AMIC Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of hip problems such as cartilage defects or would like to learn more about AMIC of the hip, please contact the office of Dr. Okoroha, Hip AMIC Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.